 Specific or General Abilities in Affirmatives

-You should only focus on the difference between specific or general abilities in the positive sentence.
+You only need to focus on the difference between specific and general abilities in affirmative sentences.
 There's no need to distinguish between them in negative sentences.

 should can choose ...)